 What happens, though, when you have hundreds or thousands of positions to fill?
 Sometimes, a company like Amazon simply has to find 30,000 people to fill open positions.

 High volume recruiting and hiring is superficially similar to normal hiring, but the sheer number of roles to be filled necessitates some specific strategies, best practices, and techniques.
-Here’s our 25 most useful tips.
+Here are our 25 best practices for high volume recruiting and hiring.

 1. Refine Your Branding